danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

   <center><button type="submit">Subscribe</button></center>
 </form>

+<a href="https://www.patreon.com/bePatron?u=44125162" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 #### One last shout out

-I just gotta say, real quick, I've been binge listening to [IndieHackers](https://www.indiehackers.com/), lately, which has tons of interviews with solo-founders going into all kinda detail about how they started their business, and has definitely been an inspiration for me while coming up with this idea.
+Real quick, before I go.
+I've been binge listening to [IndieHackers](https://www.indiehackers.com/), lately, which has tons of interviews with solo-founders going into all kinda detail about how they started their business.
+It's definitely been an inspiration for me while coming up with this post.
+Highly Recommend.